10XGenomics/vartrix/README.md

 VarTrix is standard Rust executable project, that works with stable Rust >=1.13.
 Install Rust through the standard channels, then type `cargo build --release`.
 The executable will appear at `target/release/vartrix`.
 As usual it's important to use a release build to get good performance.

 ## Inputs
 VarTrix requires a pre-called variant set in VCF format, an associated set of alignments in BAM or CRAM format, and a genome FASTA file.
 All sequence names must match between the files.
-VarTrix also requires a cell barcodes file like the one produced by CellRanger.
+VarTrix also requires a cell barcodes file produced by Cell Ranger, for single cell gene expression data, or Cell Ranger DNA, for single cell DNA data.

 ## Outputs
-VarTrix produces genome matrices in the same Matrix Market format that CellRanger uses.
+VarTrix produces genome matrices in the same Matrix Market format that Cell Ranger uses.
 This is a sparse matrix format that can be read by common packages.
-The flag `--out-variants` can be used to produce an additional text file that acts as column labels for this matrix.
 The cell barcode file used as input are the row labels.
+The matrix will contain information about each variant for each cell barcode.
+The exact output is determined by the parameters that are set at runtime.
+In addition, the flag `--out-variants` can be used to produce an additional text file that acts as column labels for this matrix.

 ## Usage